ashuvssut/open-link-tma/README.md

   - See comments in [`src/pages/OpenLinkPage/AutoOpenLink.tsx`](./src/pages/OpenLinkPage/AutoOpenLink.tsx) for details.
 - This TMA uses Telegram UI components.
 Checkout the [Storybook](https://tgui.xelene.me/?path=/docs/getting-started--documentation)

-### 🚫 Limitations
-- This TMA only works in android as of now. iOS support is coming soon.

 -------------

 # This project was created from Telegram Mini Apps React Template